Alientation/Posture-Assistance/README.md

 algorithm that attempts to map out the user's body, however this is still buggy.

 There maybe a few libraries needed to run this, namely, opencv.
 Not entirely sure though.

+# Usage
+The user will see on screen 2 images, one is the unfiltered image from their webcam, the other is the filtered image that will be used for scoring
+In order for the program to score accurately, the user must press the button to take a screenshot of the filtered edges image.
+It will be named 'baseEdgeImage'.
+Keep it like that and in the same location.
+Copy and paste it but rename it to 'baseFloodFillImage'.
+Then open up paint or some image editing software and color in yourself with pure red (rgb value : (255,0,0))